Balance & Gait Disorders

 Physical therapy can provide you with the tools you need to relieve the symptoms of your balance or gait disorder, and in many cases, it can help you recover completely from your condition.
 Your physical therapist will conduct a comprehensive physical evaluation to examine your balance, gait, stance, medical history, and symptoms, before creating a personalized treatment plan deemed for your specific needs.

-If you are suffering from a balance or gait disorder, contact Vineyard Complementary Medicine at West Tisbury, MA to schedule an appointment with one of our dedicated physical therapists.
+If you are suffering from a balance or gait disorder, contact Vineyard Complementary Medicine at Edgartown, MA to schedule an appointment with one of our dedicated physical therapists.
 We’ll help you get back on your feet in no time!